kubecost/docs/agent.md

 Installing Agent for Hosted Kubecost (Alpha)
 ======

-The `kubecost-agent` is a version the kubecost metric exporter that runs as a primary transport of data into hosted kubecost.
+The `kubecost-agent` is a version of the kubecost metric exporter that runs as a primary transport of data into hosted kubecost.
 In order to install the `kubecost-agent`, you will need a specific storage key provided by the kubecost team.

 The name of the storage key file provided by the kubecost team will have the name `kubecost-agent.key`